blenq/pagio/pagio/docs/stmt_caching.rst

 with the Simple Query protocol and never be prepared or cached.

-When a statement is executed for the first time, without parameters and with the result format not set or set to TEXT, pagio will use the Simple Query protocol.
+When a statement is executed for the first time, without parameters and with the result format not set, pagio will use the Simple Query protocol.
 This is necessary to accommodate for a possible multi-statement command text.
 The Simple Query protocol supports only TEXT result format.
-When a single statement is executed multiple times and prepared server side, it will start using the Extended Query protocol with the result format set to BINARY if no result format is set by the caller, for performance reasons.
+When a single statement is executed multiple times and prepared server side, it will start using the Extended Query protocol.
+The Extended Query protocol will set the result format to BINARY by default if not explicitly set otherwise by the caller, for performance reasons.
 This is not a problem if for both formats a converter is in place.
 If you are writing a custom converter, whenever that is actually possible, you must implement therefore both a text converter and a binary converter.